gradeflowhq/engine/README.md

 # GradeFlow Engine

-A powerful Python library and CLI tool for post-processing and re-grading digital exam data with support for complex grading rules.
+A powerful Python library and CLI tool for automated grading digital exam data with support for complex grading rules.

 ## Features